New Forms

 New Forms is the debut studio album by British drum and bass group Roni Size & Reprazent.
-It was originally released on 23 June 1997 through Talkin' Loud, and later re-released by Mercury Records and Universal Music Group.
+It was released on 23 June 1997 through Talkin' Loud, and later re-released by Mercury Records and Universal Music Group.
 The album was released to critical and commercial success, winning the 1997 Mercury Prize, certifying platinum in the UK, and often being cited as their magnum opus.

-New Forms was promoted by the release of its four singles, "Share the Fall", "Heroes", "Brown Paper Bag" and "Watching Windows", all landing on the UK Singles Chart and featuring vocals from Onallee.
+New Forms was promoted by the release of its four singles, "Share the Fall", "Heroes", "Brown Paper Bag" and "Watching Windows", all of which entered the UK singles chart and featured vocals from Onallee.
 The album features production credits from Roni Size, Krust, DJ Die and Suv.

 Release

 New Forms was preceded by a 1996 EP named Reasons for Sharing containing "Share the Fall", "Down", "Trust Me", and "Sounds Fresh", the former three of which were featured on the album.
-On 19 May 1997, the album's lead single was released, "Share the Fall", which reached number 37 in the UK Singles Chart in June that year.
+On 19 May 1997, the album's lead single was released, "Share the Fall", which reached number 37 in the UK singles chart in June that year.
 The album was released on 23 June 1997 and charted on the UK Albums Chart for 46 weeks, peaking at number 8.
-Following the album, three singles were released "Heroes", "Brown Paper Bag" and "Watching Windows", all charting at positions 31, 20 and 28 respectively, with "Brown Paper Bag" remaining the group's highest charting single.
+Following the album, three singles were released "Heroes", "Brown Paper Bag" and "Watching Windows", all charting at positions 31, 20 and 28 respectively, with "Brown Paper Bag" remaining the group's highest-charting single.